How to Set Up a Company in Dubai: The Complete Guide for Entrepreneurs in 2026

 That's why it's worth thinking beyond the licence and considering the broader picture: where you live, where your business is managed, and where your economic interests remain.

-To learn more about the tax implications of moving to Dubai, read our dedicated guide.
+You can learn more about the tax implications of moving to Dubai, in our dedicated guide.

 Mainland vs Free Zone: Which Option Is Right for You?